ForgeEssentials/ForgeEssentials/README-Developing.txt

 3.2: Under Client, select the Arguments tab

-3.3: In VM Arguments, copy in the following code (without the double quotes) "-Dfml.coreMods.load=com.ForgeEssentials.coremod.FEPreLoader"
+3.3: In VM Arguments, copy in the following code (without the double quotes) "-Dfml.coreMods.load=com.ForgeEssentials.core.preloader.FEPreLoader"

 3.4: Do the same, but for Server this time.